AliSoftware/alisoftware.github.io/_posts/2015-08-23-urls-and-pattern-matching.md

 ## A tuple of fixed length

 What about using a tuple of fixed length, and use `nil` values at the end if it's shorter?
-Sure that's wouldn't be a great way to represent persistant data across our app, but using that kind of format only inside our `switch` is ok, and will become very handy to treat every case with the same tuple of fixed length.
+Sure that's wouldn't be a great way to represent persistent data across our app, but using that kind of format only inside our `switch` is ok, and will become very handy to treat every case with the same tuple of fixed length.

 But how to build such a tuple?
 Well of course one could do a `switch` again: